Get A Life, Archer!

 Wallingford, Connectict, USA

-I had to move on from 3M's stifling projects (using Visual FoxPro [shudder]) so that I could further my career
+I had to move on from 3M HIS's stifling projects (using Visual FoxPro [shudder]) so that I could further my career

 as a Java Software Engineer.
 I looove Java!
 Unfortunately, as time went on CHA